By Anita Devi

 “These four broad areas give an overview of the range of needs that should be planned for.
 The purpose of identification is to work out what action the school needs to take, not to fit a pupil into a category.
 In practice, individual children or young people often have needs that cut across all these areas and their needs may change over time.
 For instance, speech, language and communication needs can also be a feature of a number of other areas of SEN, and children and young people with an Autistic Spectrum Disorder (ASD) may have needs across all areas, including particular sensory requirements.
 A detailed assessment of need should ensure that the full range of an individual’s needs is identified, not simply the primary need.
 The support provided to an individual should always be based on a full understanding of their particular strengths and needs and seek to address them all using well-evidenced interventions targeted at their areas of difficulty and where necessary specialist equipment or software.”

 We, therefore, have the responsibility to make this a reality.

 Postscript: It is my intention to share further thoughts on ‘well-evidence’ interventions at a later date.
 For now, if you are interested in finding out on what we are doing around the ‘Four Areas of Need’ – do get in touch.
 As I shared, we have other members of #TeamADL also involved in the QA of EHCPs.

 About Anita Devi

-Anita has had an extension career in education.
-Her why is based around the ‘joy of learning’.
+Anita has had an extensive career in education.
+Her why is based around the ‘Joy of Learning’.
 As such, she focuses on what enables learners and what hinders them and more importantly, what can she do to improve the system.
-Amongst many other roles, Anita leads #TeamADL
+Amongst her many other roles, Anita leads #TeamADL

 To find out more visit www.AnitaDevi.com